-A survey on prices among real estate agencies and data from tax returns (real estate transfer tax) are a source of data for the index of prices of existing dwellings.
+A survey on prices among real estate agencies and administrative data from Czech Office for Surveying, Mapping and Cadastre are a source of data for the index of prices of existing dwellings.

 When calculating detailed price indices, mainly a more detailed categorization is used, which is based on an analysis of the variation in prices and price fluctuations.
-The categorization is regional or by municipality size category and the wear and tear of a given real estate.
+This categorization is above all regional, the municipality size and other available characteristics of real estates are also taken into consideration.
 To calculate detailed price indices, dynamically modified filters are used to delete improbable extremes.